-Fishing in Minnesota
+Salmon Fishing Water in Minnesota

 If you fish for salmon in MN you are pretty much restricted to Lake Superior and the tributary waters flowing into it.
 Many of these rivers are the natural migration routes for spawning.

 Minnesota Salmon Fishing